jfbouzereau/explorer/README.md

 * Help.
 Drag this icon onto a graph to get some informations about the analysis, the results produced,  the representation options, and the possible actions.

+* Picture : Drag this icon onto a graph to get its image in png format.

 * Table : Drag this icon to the pink or blue zone to get a table of the values of the dataset.
 Drag this icon onto a graph to get a table of the numerical results.
 They can be copied and pasted into another software.